ietf-tapswg/api-drafts/draft-ietf-taps-arch.md

 and options.
 However, a Transport Services system can race different security protocols, e.g., if the application explicitly specifies that it considers them equivalent.

+Whether information from previous racing attempts, or other information cached by the Transport Services implementation about past communications, is used during establishment is under application control.
+This allows applications to make tradeoffs between efficiency (through racing) and privacy (via information that might leak from the cache toward an on-path observer).
+Some applications have native concepts (e.g. "incognito mode") that align with this functionality.

 Applications need to ensure that they use security APIs appropriately.
 In cases where applications use an interface to provide sensitive keying material, e.g.,